-There are a number of very good reasons to redesign a website, but it can be a huge undertaking.
-When businesses launch a website redesign, they’re generally trying to improve their online marketing.
-However, there are many web designers and developers who are very talented at designing and building websites but are prone to overlooking SEO.
+When businesses launch a redesigned website, they’re generally trying to improve their online presence.
+However, there are many web designers and developers who are talented at designing and building websites but are prone to overlooking SEO.

-Redesigns don’t have to be an SEO disaster, however; in fact, if planned well, they can be a major boon to your search ranking.
-If you’re planning a website redesign for your organization, make sure you follow this guide to ensure that your investment in your website isn’t wasted.
+Redesigns don’t have to be an SEO disaster.
+If planned well, they can be a major boon to your search ranking.
+If you’re planning a website redesign for your organization, follow this guide to ensure that your investment in your website doesn’t lose you valuable search traffic.

 Why do website redesigns cause ranking loss?

-For any significant website change, it’s not uncommon to see a temporary loss of search rank and a small drop in traffic (about 5%-7%) as Google crawls the new site structure and reevaluates the score.
-If everything else is done correctly, most websites bounce back within a few weeks.
+For any significant website change, it’s not uncommon to see a temporary loss of search rank and a small drop in traffic (about 5%-7%) as Google crawls the new site structure and reevaluates its content.

 So what causes websites to lose ranking like this?
-Assuming that the website content is essentially the same and has just been copied to the new site, it usually comes down to carelessness in building the new site structure, such as these common mistakes:
+Assuming that the website content is essentially unchanged, it usually comes down to carelessness in building the new site structure, such as the common mistakes listed below.

-- 301 redirects not done or done incorrectly: If old pages are deleted or moved, all of the PageRank (and links) those pages have accumulated will disappear.
+- 301 redirects not done or done incorrectly: If old pages are deleted or moved, the authority those pages have accumulated will disappear.
 Fortunately, we’ve been given a way around this with 301 redirects, which will point any old page links to the new pages.
 If these are not set up correctly, your site’s ranking and traffic will plummet.

 Is there a way to redesign websites that won’t kill ranking?

 The tragedy of all of this is that ranking loss is usually entirely unnecessary.
-A proper migration to a redesigned website can actually provide a major SEO boost, if the work is done well and the right steps are followed.
-If you’re planning a redesign for your website, make sure you consult this guide before starting any work.
+A properly redesigned website can actually provide a major SEO boost if the work is done well and the right steps are followed.

 Step 1: Analytics & SEO Audit